Craftgenix1/PurpleEye/README.md

 ## 1. liquids in core
-- [yellow]making a new path of cores that will have their own 'type' which will handle this
+- making a new path of cores that will have their own 'type' which will handle this

 ## 2. Drills only need 1 output [maybe would require a block to place over/around the drills]
 - would try to find area, output to singular block that initiates check[?]